 Mount Mitchell State Park is scheduled to be open every day of the year except Christmas Day.
 The park is accessible by hiking, backpacking, or via a 4.6-mile road off of the scenic Blue Ridge Parkway.
 Park accommodations, including campsites, museum, gift shop, and restaurant, are open May–October.
 Accessibility by car in colder months is subject to the Blue Ridge Parkway’s opening hours.

 Because of its elevation, Mount Mitchell and surrounding areas can be chilly, even in summer.
 Hikers should wear appropriate clothing and carry proper gear.
-See additional park rules about hiking and bear safety.
+Take proper bear safety precautions.

 For park alerts, updates, or directions, visit ncparks.gov/mount-mitchell-state-park.